By DIANE S. WILLIAMS

 White Collar Division Council Rep Dan McCabe said, “We investigated and provided support and some clout to get a pay equity deal done.”

 The union resolved the matter without filing a grievance.
-Besides the pensionable wage hike, the settlement includes 18 months in back page.
+Besides the pensionable wage hike, the settlement includes 18 months in back pay.
 In addition, Brooklyn Botanic Garden agreed to pay Navas a differential for out-of-title assignments.

 “We are happy management finally recognized Claudia’s good work and commitment,” said Local 374 President Leonard Paul.
 “The important thing is her wages improved and so will her pension.
 This victory is because we worked together and brought BBG managers to the table to respect our collective action.”